manish24-tech/manish24-tech/README.md

 - :school: Graduate in Master Of Computer Application in 2017 along with internship accomplishement
 - :construction_worker: Used to provide Java based plateform services to the company as a software engineer
 - :green_book: Love to write open source content for tehcies to help togather
-- :dart: Goal to Learn Python, Cloud Computing, AI and BlockChain
+- :dart: Goal to be contributor for products in IT industry
 - :performing_arts: Keep attitude and gratitude for giving credits of people for their stipulated work :thought_balloon:
 - :video_game: Love to play games with clubs for fun
-- 🤔 Mr.Realistic for Nation, Family, Friends, Service and :joy:
 - ⚡ Fun fact: I believe to be stable & provide service in industry instead of unnecessary jump